WILLIAMSTAMP/Open-AI-Voice-Assistant/README.md

     CREATE DATABASE nova;
     USE nova;
     ```
-  - **Create Tables:** Create the necessary tables by executing the SQL commands provided in the `database.sql` file in the repository.
+  - **Create Tables:** The necessary tables are automatically created by the server code.
+Refer to `server.js` for the database setup.
   - **Configure Application:** The connection properties are already defined in the code with the following details:
     - **Host:** "localhost"
     - **User:** "root"